Pendo720/N.J-Matata/index.md

  - [a mobile app for capturing event data](https://github.com/Pendo720/M-Front)

 #### TrackerMS ####
-This is a Jave microservice with a Postgres database for storing events data.
+This is a microservice implemented in Java with a Postgres database for storing events data.
 The microservice provides a limited set of the CRUD functions as per the percieved user requirements.

-#### Web portal ####
+#### Track-Sys Dashboard ####
-The Web portal is a client of the microservice providing a neat view of the events in real-time and a singlge means for updating the event.
-With the modular implementation of the portal, this can easily be enhanced to provide the other CRUD functions where necessary.
+This is a web portal which serves as a client to the microservice providing a neat view of the events in real-time and a singlge means for updating the event.
+With the modular implementation of the portal using Typescript components; it make enhancing the application to provide any other CRUD functions easy.

 **Web portal screenshot**

 ![](/gh-images/wfront.png)

-#### Event generator ####
+#### M-Front ####

-The event generator is a minimalist Android app which enables generation of easily customisable event using an Android device's proximity sensor.
-Using the sensor on the app host facilitates fast event generation which is necessary for validating the system's resilience.
+M-Front is the event generator which is implemented as an Android app.
+This minimalist app enables generation of easily customisable event using its host device proximity sensor.
+Using the sensor on the host devices facilitates fast event generation which was necessary for validating the system's resilience.

-**Mobile App screenshot**
+**M-Front App screenshot**

 ![](/gh-images/mfront.png)